Wormnest/imvu_cal3d/README.txt

 The default settings should generally be fine for IMVU.
 Choose a location where the files should be saved and press the button called Export Cal3d for IMVU.
 If anything went wrong look in the system console window.
+To see the system console go to menu Window, Toggle system console.

 3. Credits